Trafficante crime family

 The Trafficante crime family, also known as the Tampa crime family or the Tampa Mafia, is an Italian American Mafia crime family based in Tampa, Florida.
 The most notable boss of the family was Santo Trafficante Jr., who ruled Tampa and the crime family with an iron fist.
 Author Scott Deitche reported that Santo Jr. was involved with the Central Intelligence Agency (CIA) to plot assassination attempts on Cuban leader Fidel Castro.
-After the death of Santo Jr. in 1987, the Tampa Mafia family has been controlled by Vincent LoScalzo.
+After the death of Santo Jr. in 1987, the Tampa Mafia family had been controlled by Vincent LoScalzo until his death in 2025.